valancej/documentation/_basic/getting-started/getting-started.md

 ### Skipping Builds

 By using the string `--skip-ci` in your commit message, you can instruct Codeship not to run a build for a particular commit.
-You can learn more about this [here]({{ site.baseurl }}{% link _basic/getting-started/skipping-builds.md %})
+You can learn more about this via our article on [skipping builds]({{ site.baseurl }}{% link _general/projects/skipping-builds.md %})

 ### Parallelizing